waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Evolving a Clefairy with a Moon Stone in front of the Grunt will trigger an event.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - Speaking to the Old Man in Viridian City will influence an NPC in Mt.
 Moon.
 (Result: Failed.)
     - The Hiker on 1F will move if a 'Hiker' Pokémon (like Geodude) is in the party lead.
 (Result: Failed.
 Dialogue unchanged.)
+    - The Hiker on 1F will move if the Poké Flute is used near him.
+(Result: Failed.
+Item use had no effect.)

 # VII.
 Future Agent & Tool Ideas

 - **Team Composition Agent:** Analyze Pokedex and suggest teams for specific challenges (e.g., Gyms) based on type coverage and known opponent rosters.
 - **Grinding Optimizer Agent:** Suggest optimal grinding locations based on party levels, target EXP, and wild Pokémon data from known areas.
 - **Journey Manager Agent:** A high-level agent to manage multi-step navigation, including handling battle interruptions by calling battle agents and recalculating paths.

-# VIII.
-Contingency Plans

-- **Mt.
-Moon Progression:** If all current hypotheses for the Hiker/Grunt puzzle fail, the core assumption that this is the only path forward may be incorrect.
-The contingency plan is to perform a full re-exploration of all floors of Mt.
-Moon, looking for hidden paths, interactable scenery, or different outcomes from previously-used warps that might have been missed.
-    - The Hiker on 1F will move if a 'Hiker' Pokémon (like Geodude) is in the party lead.
-(Result: Failed.
-Dialogue unchanged.)
-- The Hiker on 1F will move if the Poké Flute is used near him.
-(Result: Failed.
-Item use had no effect.)